Kit2345/minesweeper/README.md

 Add tests to make sure each function does it's intended job.<br>
 Game was designed with desktop in mind, so shift key + click isn't easy/possible with mobile.
 Need to come up with a solution to this. <br>
 Re-make the game using React<br>
+Add feature so first click can't be a bomb (thanks Andy and Marika for suggestion) <br>

 ### Built with